SSoelvsten/bdd-benchmark/README.md

 To this end, *regression.py* provides an interactive python program that fully automates downloading inputs and running and analysing the benchmark timings of two branches.
-For a non-interactive context, e.g. continuous integration, all arguments can be parsed through *stdin*.
+For a non-interactive context, e.g., continuous integration, all arguments can be parsed through *stdin*.
 For example, the following goes through all the prompts for using the *8*-Queens problem to test Adiar with *128* MiB `origin/main` (against itself) with *no* verbose build or runtime output and